 You will also need to have internet and a professional phone line.
 You don’t want a missed call from a customer to go to a personal voicemail!

 Let me repeat: you need a designated line with a professional voicemail.
-You don’t want to be this guy: (This is a great skit!)

 You’ll want to consider the cost of hiring staff if you’re planning on hiring people to help you.
 Ideally, you would hire someone whose strengths offset your weaknesses.
 If you’re bad at cold calling, car changes, customer service, or billing—all of which are tasks that must get done for your agency to function—you could get a staff member to help in that area of your business.